fwip/mtg_pronouns/reworded_cards.md

 Flying

 If Firestorm Phoenix would be put into a graveyard from the battlefield, return Firestorm Phoenix to its owner's hand instead.
-Until that player's next turn, they plays with that card revealed in their hand and can't play it.
+Until that player's next turn, that player plays with that card revealed in their hand and can't play it.

 **3 / 2**